Tony Leung Chiu-wai: Film career

-Leung is considered by many to be the most acclaimed contemporary actor in greater China.
+Many consider Leung to be the most acclaimed contemporary actor in Greater China.
 He first garnered international attention in Hou Hsiao-hsien's 1989 film A City of Sadness, which won the Venice Golden Lion.
-Before that he was already locally known for his TV shows and films in the mid 1980s in Hong Kong.
+Before that he was already known in Hong Kong for his TV shows and films in the mid-1980s.

-Leung's initial transition from television to film in the late 80s and early 90s is considered a low period in his career.
+Leung's initial transition from television to film in the late '80s and early '90s is considered a low period in his career.
 He had won two HKFA Best Supporting Actor awards in quick succession but was struggling to establish himself as a leading man on the big screen.
 In 1992, when he was nominated for a third time in the Supporting Actor category for Hard Boiled, Leung refused the nomination on the grounds that he had a leading role in the film.
 His protest was supported by director John Woo and co-star Chow Yun-fat.
 This later led the Hong Kong Film Awards to change its nomination rules to allow for multiple leading roles from the same film.
-Leung has also stated that prior to Days of Being Wild (1990), he had lost interest in acting and even considered quitting, but working with Wong Kar-wai and seeing his scene in the final film changed his mind.
+Leung has also said that until Days of Being Wild (1990), he had lost interest in acting and considered quitting, but working with Wong Kar-wai and seeing his scene in the final film changed his mind.
 His career entered a new chapter when he won dual Best Actor awards at the Golden Horse Awards and Hong Kong Film Awards for Chungking Express (1994), becoming only the second actor to do so after Danny Lee in 1984.
-He later repeated the feat with Infernal Affairs in 2003.
-Beginning with Chungking Express and over the next thirteen years, Leung picked up a record of eight Best Actor wins at the two most prestigious Chinese language film awards, plus a Best Actor prize at Cannes.
+He repeated the feat with Infernal Affairs in 2003.
+Beginning with Chungking Express, Leung has picked up six Best Actor wins at the Hong Kong Film Awards, three Best Actor awards at the Golden Horse Awards, as well as a Best Actor prize at Cannes.
+In 2023, with his win of the Golden Rooster Award for Best Actor for Hidden Blade, he also became the first person to receive the Best Actor award from all three major Chinese movie awards.

-Leung often collaborates with director Wong Kar-wai and has appeared in many of his films.
-His roles include the lonely policeman in Chungking Express (1994), a gay Chinese expatriate living in Argentina in Happy Together (1997), and a self-controlled victim of adultery in In the Mood for Love (2000) for which he won the Best Actor award at Cannes.
+Leung often collaborates with Wong Kar-wai and has appeared in many of his films.
+His roles include the lonely policeman in Chungking Express (1994), a gay Chinese expatriate living in Argentina in Happy Together (1997), and a self-controlled victim of adultery in In the Mood for Love (2000), for which he won the Best Actor award at Cannes.
 He reprised his role from In the Mood for Love as a new Chow Mo-wan in 2046 (2004) and trained in Wing Chun for five years to prepare for his role as Ip Man in Wong's The Grandmaster.
 Wong's Jet Tone Film Production was also Leung's management agency for many years until 2018.